The Best Herbs for SIBO Treatment

 - Immune System Support: Allicin’s antimicrobial and anti-inflammatory properties help the body combat infections and maintain a balanced gut environment.

-While allicin has demonstrated antimicrobial activity on its own, it has also been found to increase the efficacy of other therapies, including antimicrobial drugs.
-If an individual were to take an antibiotic, an addition of allicin might help support the drug’s action while protecting gut health.
+While allicin has antimicrobial activity on its own, it has also been found to increase the productivity of other therapies, including antimicrobial drugs.
+Taking allicin with an antibiotic may boost its effect and protect gut health.

 SIBO was only recently named in 2004.
-Therefore, the research behind herbs for SIBO treatment is just starting to gain momentum.
+Therefore, the research behind herbal supplements for SIBO treatment is just starting to gain momentum.

 Scientists in 2020 published a protocol for systematic review and meta-analysis on Chinese herbal medicine for SIBO.
 The herbs include garlic, black cumin, cloves, cinnamon, thyme, all-spice, bay leaves, mustard and rosemary.
 All of these herbs have demonstrated antimicrobial properties.